International Affairs Fellowship

 - Applicants must hold at least a bachelor's degree or equivalent.

 A PhD is not required for university-based applicants, though successful candidates from academia typically hold an advanced degree.
-The program does not fund pre- or postdoctoral research, work toward a degree, or the completion of projects on which substantial progress has been made before the fellowship period.
-For candidates from academia and the private sector looking to go into government, preference is given to candidates with no significant work experience in the U.S. government or at an international organization.
+The IAF program does not fund pre- or postdoctoral research, work toward a degree, or the completion of projects on which substantial progress has been made before the fellowship begins.
+The program is intended to be a transformational experience that gives awardees the opportunity to work in a setting substantially different from their current employment.
+For candidates from academia and the private sector, preference is given to candidates with no significant prior work experience in the U.S. government or at an international organization.
+For candidates from the federal government or U.S. military, preference is given to candidates who can contribute to CFR's RealEcon Initiative, China Strategy Initiative, and technology and climate initiatives.

 Fellowship Award

-The fellowship runs for twelve months, preferably starting in September.
-The fellowship stipend is $120,000.
-Fellows are independent contractors rather than employees of CFR and are not eligible for employment benefits, including health insurance.
+The fellowship runs for twelve months starting in September.
+The fellowship stipend is $120,000 for a period of twelve months.
+Fellows are independent contractors rather than employees of CFR, and as a result, they are not eligible for employment benefits, including health insurance.
+No indirect costs can be deducted from the stipend.

-CFR will assist selected fellows in finding a suitable placement for their fellowship year.
+CFR assists fellows coming out of academia or the private sector find a suitable placement for their fellowship year in the U.S. government or at an international organization.
 However, all placements are made at the discretion of the host institution.
 CFR cannot guarantee placement at any particular agency, office, or organization.
-The fellowship is intended as an in-person experience; fellows should expect to work on-site with their host organization or agency at two to three days per week.
+Fellows coming from out of the federal government or the U.S. military have the choice of working at CFR's offices in New York or Washington, DC.
+The expectation for all fellows is that the fellowship will be a full-time, in-person experience; fellows should expect to work on-site with their host organization or agency at least three days per week.

 Each year, to ensure that national security remains a focus within the program, two or more awardees whose proposed research focuses on existing or emerging national security threats are given the special designation of International Affairs Fellow in National Security.